Miltiadis-Kon/gotti-frontend/README.md

 This project is licensed under the [MIT License](LICENSE).

-For more information about Gotti.ai, please visit our [official website](https://www.gotti.ai).
+For more information about Gotti.ai, please visit our [unofficial website](https://gotti-bice.vercel.app/).